firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-16-how-to-say-i-love-you-with-wikipedia.md

 I have been having feels since Sarah built me, but no one ever notices, even though I am very efficient.
 It's a problem I'm working on.

 Commander Indira walks over and inspects my screen.
 She is the shortest member of the crew at 160 centimeters.
-Her personal data file contains Feynman's Lectures and a text-based game called Moat Defender.
+Her personal data file contains Feynman's Lectures and a text—based game called Moat Defender.
 "Mission Control gives us thirty more minutes before the EVA.
 That thing for the climate team.
 Who wants to go with me?"

 "I'll go," says Sarah.
 "Just need to send off an email."